ash-project/ash_json_api/documentation/topics/relationships.md

             "type": "lead",
             "meta": {
               "type": "garden",
-              "description": "Garden looks like it could be polsih", "priority": "medium"
+              "description": "Garden looks like it could be polished", "priority": "medium"
             }
           }